What's Qtractor ?

 Qtractor Files on SourceForge.net.

-Once under the extracted source directory:
+Unpack the tarball and in the extracted source directory:

 and optionally as root: